Master's Programme in Computer, Communication and Information Sciences - Acoustics and Audio Technology

 - Product development in small-scale firms and startup companies

 Non-EU/EEA students selected in the application round 2018 will be charged tuition fees.
-Further information on the tuition fees and scholarships offered can be found here.
+Further information on the tuition fees can be found here.

 General admission requirements